 What better way to enjoy a hot spring than surrounded by colorful rhyolite mountains, expansive lava fields, and epic hiking trails?
 Join us on a Landmannalaugar hiking tour and explore the area like a local.

 Hveravellir Hot Springs.
 Located right at the heart of the Highlands, the Hveravellir Hot Springs are famous for their breathtaking surroundings.
-Hveravellir has been a bathing spot since the year 900 CE when Vikings settled Iceland.
+Hveravellir has been a bathing spot since the year 900 CE when Vikings settled in Iceland.
 The natural pool is filled with both geothermally heated water and fresh river water, creating the perfect bathing temperature.
-Hveravellir Hot Springs are a true wonder of nature and thus have no man-made facilities in the area.
+Hveravellir Hot Springs is a true wonder of nature and thus has no man-made facilities in the area.

 Hoffell Hot Tubs.
 If you’re looking for a hidden gem to dip into, look no further than Hoffell.
 Located close to Hoffell Farmland in Southeast Iceland, the hot spring is loved by locals and travelers alike.
 Man-made stone decorated pools are filled with bubbling natural hot spring water.
 Don’t be surprised if arctic foxes, reindeer, or a few tiny field mice decide to approach you, as the area is filled with wildlife.
 Be sure to take a shower before you dip in and to donate a few pennies to those who look after the baths before you leave.